kejodion/laracrud/readme.md

 To generate new resources, run: `php artisan make:crud "Role Name" "Model Name"`

-The role name will be used for the controller namespace, view, & route paths. **If it contains multiple words, make sure you use quotation marks and spaces.** Same goes for the model name.
+The role name will be used for the controller namespace, view, & route paths. **If it contains multiple words, make sure you use quotation marks and spaces.
+Same goes for the model name.**

+For example, let's say I want Admin's to have access to a new `Car` resource.
+I would just run `php artisan make:crud Admin Car`.
+Now my Admin's have access to this new resource.

+The scaffolding only generates with a `name` attribute for the model.
+You will have to update your controller, model, migrations, views, and routes with any new attributes or functionality your app requires for the generated resource.

+Once you're ready, you can run `php artisan migrate` to run the migrations for your new resource at any time.